-1 Name of Entity 2 NAIC Company Code 3 State of Domicile 1 Name of Entity 2 NAIC Company Code 3 State of Domicile .....
-6.1 Has the reporting entity had any Certificates of Authority, licenses or registrations (including corporate registration, if applicable) suspended or revoked by any governmental entity during the reporting period?
-Yes [<input type="checkbox"/>] No [<input checked="" type="checkbox"/>] 6.2 If yes, give full information: 7.1 Does any foreign (non-United States) person or entity directly or indirectly control 10% or more of the reporting entity?
-Yes [<input type="checkbox"/>] No [<input checked="" type="checkbox"/>] 7.2 If yes, 7.21 State the percentage of foreign control; 0.0 % 7.22 State the nationality(s) of the foreign person(s) or entity(s) or if the entity is a mutual or reciprocal, the nationality of its manager or attorney-in-fact; and identify the type of entity(s) (e.g., individual, corporation or government, manager or attorney in fact).
+1 Name of Entity 2 NAIC Company Code 3 State of Domicile

+6.1 Has the reporting entity had any Certificates of Authority, licenses or registrations (including corporate registration, if applicable) suspended or revoked by any governmental entity during the reporting period? .....
+Yes [ ] No [ X ]

+6.2 If yes, give full information: .....

+7.1 Does any foreign (non-United States) person or entity directly or indirectly control 10% or more of the reporting entity? .....
+Yes [ ] No [ X ]

+7.2 If yes, 7.21 State the percentage of foreign control; .....
+0.0 % 7.22 State the nationality(s) of the foreign person(s) or entity(s) or if the entity is a mutual or reciprocal, the nationality of its manager or attorney-in-fact; and identify the type of entity(s) (e.g., individual, corporation or government, manager or attorney in fact).

 1 Nationality 2 Type of Entity

-1 Nationality 2 Type of Entity

-.....

-ANNUAL STATEMENT FOR THE YEAR 2020 OF THE UnitedHealthcare of Ohio, Inc. GENERAL INTERROGATORIES
+ANNUAL STATEMENT FOR THE YEAR 2021 OF THE UnitedHealthcare of Ohio, Inc. GENERAL INTERROGATORIES

-8.1 Is the company a subsidiary of a bank holding company regulated by the Federal Reserve Board?
-Yes [] No [X] 8.2 If response to 8.1 is yes, please identify the name of the bank holding company.
-8.3 Is the company affiliated with one or more banks, thrifts or securities firms?
-Yes [X] No [] 8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.
+8.1 Is the company a subsidiary of a depository institution holding company (DIHC) or a DIHC itself, regulated by the Federal Reserve Board? .....
+Yes [ ] No [ X ] 8.2 If the response to 8.1 is yes, please identify the name of the DIHC.

+8.3 Is the company affiliated with one or more banks, thrifts or securities firms? .....
+Yes [ X ] No [ ]

+8.4 If response to 8.3 is yes, please provide below the names and location (city and state of the main office) of any affiliates regulated by a federal regulatory services agency [i.e. the Federal Reserve Board (FRB), the Office of the Comptroller of the Currency (OCC), the Federal Deposit Insurance Corporation (FDIC) and the Securities Exchange Commission (SEC)] and identify the affiliate's primary federal regulator.

-1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC Optum Bank, Inc. Salt Lake City, UT NO. NO. YES.
-NO.
+1 Affiliate Name 2 Location (City, State) 3 FRB 4 OCC 5 FDIC 6 SEC Optum Bank, Inc. Salt Lake City, UT NO NO YES NO